RajeshKalidandi/ChillBroo/README.md

 - ✅ Added option to choose between credit card and cryptocurrency payments

 - ✅ Implemented credit-based system for content generation
-- ✅ Added Usage dashboard to track credit usage and payment history
-- ✅ Integrated payment processing for credit purchases
+- ✅ Added 100 free credits for newly registered users
-- ✅ Updated Pricing page with credit information and freemium option
-- ✅ Implemented backend endpoints for usage tracking and payment processing
-- ✅ Added credit check before content generation to ensure sufficient balance
-- ✅ Implemented automatic credit deduction for content generation
+- ✅ Integrated credit check and automatic deduction in ContentGenerator
-- ✅ Enhanced LoadingSpinner component with logo and improved design
-- ✅ Updated Footer component with logo and additional links
+- ✅ Updated Dashboard to display user's available credits
-- ✅ Improved ErrorBoundary component with branded error page
-- ✅ Refined Header component with responsive design and user dropdown
-- ✅ Implemented dark mode / light mode toggle with persistent user preference
-- ✅ Updated UI components to support dark mode styling
+- ✅ Improved Login and Register components to handle initial credit allocation
-- ✅ Improved TrendingTopics component with real-time data fetching
-- ✅ Enhanced ContentCreationResources component with dynamic resource loading
-- ✅ Implemented UserRecommendations component for personalized suggestions
+- ✅ Created a useCredits hook for real-time credit tracking across components

-## 🚀 Recent Progress

-- ✅ Implemented dark mode functionality with system preference detection
-- ✅ Optimized API calls with caching mechanism
-- ✅ Improved responsive design for better mobile experience
-- ✅ Enhanced dashboard layout with full-width design
+- ✅ Enhanced user experience with credit-aware content generation process
-- ✅ Implemented lazy loading for better performance
+- ✅ Implemented real-time credit updates using Firestore listeners
-- ✅ Added error boundary for improved error handling
+- ✅ Added credit display in the Dashboard for better user awareness
-- ✅ Optimized images for faster loading
+- ✅ Optimized performance with lazy loading and memoization techniques
-- ✅ Implemented virtualized lists for handling large datasets
+- ✅ Implemented updateCredits function to deduct credits after content generation
-- ✅ Added theme toggle in the header for easy switching between light and dark modes
+- ✅ Added CreditStatus component to inform users about their credit balance
-- ✅ Improved accessibility features throughout the application
+- ✅ Integrated low credit warning and purchase option in the UI
+- ✅ Enhanced ContentGenerator to prevent generation when credits are insufficient

-## 🔜 Next Steps
+## 🔜 Upcoming Features

-- [ ] Implement advanced caching mechanisms for API responses
+- [ ] Implement a credit purchase system
-- [ ] Enhance error handling and logging across the application
+- [ ] Create a detailed usage history page
+- [ ] Develop tiered pricing plans based on credit usage
-- [ ] Implement user feedback system for content quality improvement
+- [ ] Implement credit expiration and renewal system
-- [ ] Develop a comprehensive onboarding tutorial for new users
+- [ ] Add credit gifting or transfer feature for team accounts
-- [ ] Implement social sharing features for generated content
+- [ ] Develop an affiliate program for credit referrals
-- [ ] Enhance accessibility features throughout the application
-- [ ] Implement real-time collaboration features for team accounts
+- [ ] Implement credit bonuses for consistent usage or achievements
-- [ ] Develop a plugin system for extending application functionality
+- [ ] Create a credit top-up reminder system
-- [ ] Implement advanced SEO optimization for generated content
+- [ ] Develop a credit usage analytics dashboard for users

 ## 🤝 Contributing